When are Employer Pension Contributions right for a Company Director?

-Are you a director/shareholder and your employer is your trading company?
+Are you a company director and shareholder?
+Is it your own trading company?
+Yes?

 Employer contributions are not limited to earnings, unlike personal contributions.
 So in theory your employer contribution could be more than your salary, up to the annual allowance.
-The Annual Allowance is £40,000 for 2017/18.
+The Annual Allowance is £40,000 for the 2017/18 tax year ending 5th April 2018.

 (Note that your annual allowance may be less if you have taken any benefits or have income in excess of £100,00.
 It’s way too complicated to explain here so you should definitely check this).